 The entire national territory is divided into provinces (NUTS-2) forming 11 strata.
 The allocation is proportional to the square root of the number of households in each province.
 This increases the sampling rate of the least-populated strata.
+In 2006, a 12th strata was added by dividing Liège into to strata, corresponding to the French speaking community and the German speaking community.

 Within each stratum, a two-stage sampling is carried out.
-The primary units comprise parts of the communes called 'statistical sections' (6 192 in the whole country, with 704 households in average and covering 5 km2 in average).
+The primary units comprise parts of the communes called 'statistical sections' (6 192 in the whole country, with 676 households in average and covering 5 km2 in average).
 Their probability of selection is proportional to the number of households in them, with replacement of any 'small' section (at most 27 households) by another section of the same municipality; the 'small' sections only represent 0.15% of the total number of households.